Wilko rescue deal fails sparking huge job loss fears

 A rescue deal for High Street chain Wilko has collapsed, leaving the future of thousands of jobs uncertain.

-The billionaire owner of HMV, Doug Putman, planned to keep up to 300 Wilko shops open, but his bid failed as rising costs complicated the deal.
+The billionaire owner of HMV, Doug Putman, hoped to keep up to 300 Wilko shops open, but his bid failed as rising costs complicated the deal.

 It leaves the future of more than 10,000 workers and hundreds of stores uncertain.